Women’s Mental Health Network

-The National Women’s Council of Ireland (NWCI) and St Patrick’s Mental Health Service (SPMHS) have come together to develop a Women’s Mental Health Network.
+The National Women’s Council (NWC) and St Patrick’s Mental Health Service (SPMHS) have come together to develop a Women’s Mental Health Network (WMHN).
 This is a network of people and organisations with a committed interest in women’s mental health issues.

 The network has two aims: